kengibson1111/go-uml-statemachine/README.md

 The promotion process:

-1. Validates the state machine exists in in-progress
+1. Validates the state-machine diagram exists in in-progress
 2. Checks for conflicts in products directory
-3. Validates the state machine content
+3. Validates the state-machine diagram content
 4. Performs atomic move operation
 5. Includes rollback capability on failure

 ## References and Dependencies

-State machines can reference other state machines:
+State-machine diagrams can reference other state-machine diagrams:

 ### Product References

-Reference state machines in the products directory:
+Reference state-machine diagrams in the products directory:

 **Windows:**